riju-talk/Flourish/replit.md

 The frontend follows a component-based architecture with reusable UI components, custom hooks for business logic, and a clean separation between presentation and data fetching layers.

+## Design System
+The application now features the "Flourish" design system with a custom color palette:
+- Flourish Cream (#DAD7CD) - Light neutral background
+- Flourish Sage (#A3B18A) - Medium sage green for accents
+- Flourish Green (#588157) - Primary green for buttons and highlights
+- Flourish Dark (#3A5A40) - Darker green for text and icons
+- Flourish Forest (#344E41) - Deep forest green for headings

+The design emphasizes a cheerful, lively aesthetic with rounded corners, subtle shadows, gentle animations, and card-based layouts that create a welcoming plant care experience.

 ## Backend Architecture
 The API is built with FastAPI (Python) following a clean architecture pattern with separate layers for routes, services, and models.
 Pydantic handles data validation and serialization, while the service layer contains business logic for plant analysis, care scheduling, and AI interactions.